Updated 17th November 2021.

 If you already own a property in the UK, then potentially there will be more options available.
 Because this is such a niche area of lending with very few lenders looking for this type of business.

 The buy-to-let mortgage experts we work with will be able to give you the most up to date information.
-To find out how we can help call us on 0300 124 5655 or complete our enquiry form to speak to a mortgage expert.

 Can I get a buy-to-let mortgage with Help to Buy?